lambdaclass/concrete/ROADMAP.md

      moved off JSON (its entry is now `[]`); staleness via spec-drift is regression-tested by `examples/stale_proof_link`.
 Everything else still
      uses the JSON registry.
-   - **Next:** move more residual hand-Lean links into source (HMAC chain, point proofs) as confidence grows; add a `concrete prove --emit-link` that prints the attributes to paste.
-   - **End state:** `body_fingerprint` is computed from extraction at build time (re-extraction already runs), not hand-stored in JSON and rot-prone — **achieved for source links**; JSON entries still carry a stored fingerprint until they migrate.
+   - **Next:** add migration tooling, not another hand format:
+     `concrete prove --emit-link` prints the paste-ready source attributes for a linked proof, and `concrete migrate-proof-registry` (or equivalent) reports which entries can move, which need manual theorem names, and which are blocked.
+   - **Then:** migrate a few small residual links (`ch`, `sha256_init`, and one non-HMAC point proof) before touching the large HMAC chain.
+Audit should report `source_linked` vs `json_backed` so the migration state is visible.
+   - **Then:** migrate the HMAC chain only after the small migrations and `--emit-link` path are boring.
+This is larger but should be mechanical: source attributes replace the JSON theorem/spec fields while preserving spec-drift and `check-proofs`.
+   - **Then:** make JSON legacy: existing JSON entries still load with a warning, but new JSON proof entries are rejected unless an explicit `--allow-legacy-registry` / policy flag is set.
+   - **Final removal:** delete JSON registry support only after every flagship is source-linked, stale-link regressions exist, release bundles and docs use source links, and `concrete prove` can emit all required attributes.
+The end state is no `proof-registry.json`; `body_fingerprint` is computed from extraction at build time (already **achieved for source links**), never stored by hand.

 ## Phase 4: Audit Commands And Review Artifacts